Korson Furniture: Global Home Catalog Design

 Board for freelance & contract work

 The ultimate in paring things back to beauty and comfort.
-The brief was to showcase the comforts of exceptional furniture.
+The brief was to showcase the exceptional comforts of eco-friendly furniture.
 Telling the lore of accumulated mastery, allowing words to form dimensions and structure providing a harmonious counterpoint.